 - 5.1.1 The SA of the SCAAP will continue to adoption of the SCAAP.
-Each consultation stage of the SCAAP will be accompanied by an updated SA Report that document the appraisal process and the decisions that have been made. - 5.1.2 It is up to SBC to decide what the next stage of consultation will be.
-For instance, there could be a further round of consultation on options or preparation of the SCAAP to submit for examination by the Planning Inspectorate.
-Future stages of the SA will need to take into account any representation received on the SA as well as the SCAAP in the assessment of effects. - 5.1.3 At Examination the Inspector will consider the SCAAP, representations and the SA in identifying the need for further modification to the plan.
-These modifications will be consulted on and it therefore may be necessary to consider if they require update of the SA. - 5.1.4 Once the SCAAP is found sound and modifications included it will formally adopted by the Council.
-At the time of Adoption a 'Statement' must published that sets out (amongst other things) 'the measures decided concerning monitoring'.
+Each consultation stage of the SCAAP will be accompanied by an updated SA Report that document the appraisal process and the decisions that have been made. - 5.1.2 It is likely that following consultation on the Revised Proposed Submission SCAAP next stage of preparation will be submission of the plan for Examination by the Planning Inspector.
+Prior to this there may be suggested amendments made to the plan for the Inspector to consider, taking into account representations received on the SCAAP or the SA. - 5.1.3 At Examination the Inspector will consider the SCAAP, representations and the SA in identifying the need for further modification to the plan.
+These modifications will be consulted on and it therefore may be necessary to consider if they require update of the SA. - 5.1.4 All changes to the SCAAP before, during or after the Examination will need to be reviewed to determine if there are likely to be significant effects and if it is necessary for an SA. - 5.1.5 Once the SCAAP is found sound and modifications included it will be formally adopted by the Council.
+At the time of Adoption a 'Statement' must be published that sets out (amongst other things) 'the measures decided concerning monitoring'.